 The leave loading amount varies depending on the industry, award, or employment contract.
 Some modern awards or employment contracts may include a leave loading, while others may not.

 In Australia, the leave loading amount is typically 17.5% of the employee’s regular pay.
 However, this can vary depending on the specific award or employment contract.
 It is essential to check the relevant award or employment contract to determine the leave loading amount.
+This also applies when calculating leave loading on termination, since employees are entitled to be paid out unused annual leave when they leave your business.

 Leave loading is usually paid on top of the employee’s regular pay during annual leave.
 For example, if an employee earns $30 per hour and is entitled to 4 weeks of annual leave, their total annual leave entitlement would be: